unknwnme/odin-recipes/README.md

 Creating a simple recipe page to showcase basic HTML.

 ## Knowledge gained
-This was the first assignment on The Odin Project.
+This was the first project on TOP.

 Until this part of the curriculum I learned the following things: